TrueBlocks/trueblocks-core/docs/content/docs/chifra/chainstate.md

   blocks - an optional list of one or more blocks at which to report balances, defaults to 'latest'

 Flags:
-  -p, --parts strings   which parts of the token information to retreive
+  -p, --parts strings   which parts of the token information to retrieve
                         One or more of name, symbol, decimals, totalSupply, version, none, all -b, --by_acct         consider each address an ERC20 token except the last, whose balance is reported for each token -n, --no_zero         suppress the display of zero balance accounts